 Vasa cast off from the palace between four and five o'clock.
 Perhaps musicians struck up a suitably martial tune.
-Because the wind was from the south, the ship had to be warped, towed by cables taken to the shore, along the waterfront to the other end of the city island, to the place now called Slussen.
+Because the wind was from the south, the ship had to be warped with the help of anchors along the waterfront to the other end of the city island, to the place now called Slussen.
 Here, she could pick up the current that would take her down the harbour.
 As the ship found the current, the last warp was cast off, Vasa was freed from the land, four of the ten sails were set, and a salute was fired.

 There was little wind under the bluffs of Södermalm, not even enough to pull the sheets of the sails taught, and Vasa drifted on the current, not answering her helm.
 A small gust filled the sails, and the ship heeled to port, but slowly, agonizingly recovered.
 As the ship passed the gap in the bluffs at Tegelviken, a much stronger gust pushed the ship so far over on its port side that water poured in through the open gunports on the lower gundeck.
 Vasa began to sink.